Poetry surrounds us everywhere, but putting it on paper is, alas, not so easy as looking at it. ~ Vincent Van Gogh

 Vincent Van Gogh was one of the masters of painting.
 A true visionary.
 Yet he was not revered for his work.
 He was demonized, ridiculed and cast away.

 It took years for the public to appreciate his perspective, long after he was dead.

-It is the same with many artists all over the world, be they painters, writers, actors, musicians.
-They are maligned and unappreciated for their talents.
+It’s the same with many artists all over the world, be they painters, writers, actors, musicians.
+They’re maligned and unappreciated for their talents.

-It is also the same with many individuals, whatever their profession or skills.
-Fathers, mothers, brothers, sisters, men and women of various attributes, people of all caliber, they just cannot bring themselves to be understood at the time they are doing something.
+It’s also the same with many individuals, whatever their profession or skills.
+Fathers, mothers, brothers, sisters, men and women of various attributes, people of all caliber, they just can’t make themselves understood or appreciated at the time they’re doing something.
 Only in hindsight do they shine.